selfup/dom.events/_posts/2017-12-30-integrating-hyperapp-into-legacy-mvcs.md

 </div>
 ```

-Each partial (_traditional server side template component_) will have it's own
+Each partial (_traditional server side template component_) will have its own
 Hyperapp that calls in a seperate bundle.
 Each bundle can use shared components
 (views) but the bundles themselves will be unique, as each partial is unique.